Political Party Officials Could Face Death Penalty

 The defendants told Human Rights Watch the officials removed material related to the election campaign and sealed the office by order of the general prosecutor.

-The men are charged under article 203 for “instigating division,” article 207 for an insult to Islam and the prophet, article 291 for insult to religion for “publishing satirical drawings in public spaces,” and article 318 for “publicly instigating hate” and “harming national security.”
+The men are charged under article 203 for “instigating division,” article 207 with "promotion of any act against the state order", article 291 for insult to religion for “publishing satirical drawings in public spaces,” and article 318 for “publicly instigating hate” and “harming national security.”
 Articles 203 and 207 are among at least 30 articles of Libya’s penal code that can carry the death penalty.

 The prosecution also invoked article 76, which states that “[i]n the case of multiple charges, the highest punishment will be prescribed.”